-UAE is a global tourist destination and an international growing economy.
-The country boasts a wonderful environment for tourists as well as the ideal environment for entrepreneurs and businesses to invest.
-United Arab Emirates has one of the most liberal trade regimes in the Middle East which provides a strong incentive and is a powerful catalyst for growth and development in the region.
+UAE is an exciting environment for tourists and the ideal environment for entrepreneurs and businesses.
+As a result, it is a leading global tourist destination and a growing international economy.
+The United Arab Emirates has one of the most liberal trade regimes in the Middle East, which provides a strong incentive and is a powerful catalyst for growth and development in the region.

-The government aims to establish UAE as the top destination for businessman and international companies alike.
-The objective is being achieved with strong focus on international meetings, exhibitions and conferences to further cement the country's reputation as the best location for investment opportunities and growth.
+The government aims to establish UAE as the top destination for business people and international companies alike.
+The objective is pursued by a strong focus on international meetings, exhibitions, and conferences to improve the country's reputation as an excellent location for investment opportunities and growth.

-UAE is the most popular destination in the Middle East and Africa for regional headquarters of Fortune 500 companies.
-According to The Economist more than 80% of Fortune 500 companies, have established a presence in UAE.
+UAE is the most popular country in the Middle East and Africa for regional headquarters of Fortune 500 companies.
+According to The Economist, more than 80% of Fortune 500 companies have established a presence in UAE.

-In the fall of 2021, Dubai is ready to host a number of landmark events which includes the marquee Expo 2020 which is expected to attract a record-breaking business growth, participation and attendance.
-Commencing on 1st October 2021 the event will be the largest in the Arab world and is set to welcome participants from over 190 countries.
+In the fall of 2021, Dubai is set to host several landmark events, including the marquee Expo 2020, which is expected to attract record-breaking business growth, participation, and attendance.
+Commencing on 1st October 2021, the event will be the largest in the Arab world and is set to welcome participants from over 190 countries.

-The UAE government is working with industry stakeholders to develop a framework which can ensure that international business events are regularly organized while ensuring that health and safety of the participants are prioritized.
+The UAE government is working with industry stakeholders to develop a framework that can ensure that international business events are regularly organized while ensuring that the health and safety of the participants are prioritized.

 An IMF report from October 2020 has forecast the UAE's nonoil real GDP to grow 3.0% in 2021.